skip to navigation

 Training of allied ophthalmic personnel can make a major contribution to improving eye care around the world, particularly in developing countries where there is a shortage of ophthalmic specialists.

-The International Task Force on Allied Health Education seeks to support the education of allied ophthalmic personnel, including ophthalmic assistants, technicians, technologists, orthoptists, ophthalmic assistants, and other ophthalmic allied professionals, to enhance eye care.
+The ICO seeks to support the education of allied ophthalmic personnel, including ophthalmic assistants, technicians, technologists, orthoptists, ophthalmic assistants, and other ophthalmic allied professionals, to enhance eye care.

-• Meeting with global leaders on allied eye care specialists training and continuing education
+- Meeting with global leaders on allied ophthalmic personnel training and continuing education

 Allied Health Education Resources